swiftlang/swift/docs/weak.rst

 optimization opportunities due to potential mismatches of types.

-An alternative rule would be to apply an implicit "decay" to a strong reference only when a type is known to be a :code:`backref` type.
+An alternative rule would be to apply an implicit "decay" to a strong reference only when a type is known to be a :code:`unowned` type.
 It could be argued that breaking substitution is not a big deal because other language features, like overloading, can already break it.
 But an overlapping overload set with divergent behavior is a poor design